 The School requests that parents/carers monitor and encourage their children to complete regular homework and study.
 Parents/carers are asked to assist in establishing a suitable environment for study and conditions conducive to completing homework.
 This is essential for all students in order to complete set tasks given by teachers, as well as catch up on incomplete or missed work.
-At the Year 10 level completing all work and consistent study (including revision) is a key to successfully completing CATs.
+At the Year 9 level completing all work and consistent study (including revision) is a key to the successful completing CATs.

-Students who complete homework to a high standard in Year 10 are better prepared for the rigours and workload demands of Year 11 and 12.
-Year 10 students can expect to spend between 1 to 3 hours of homework per weeknight, and further study on weekends during key assessment periods.
+Students who complete homework to a high standard in Year 9 are better prepared for the rigours and workload demands of Year 10.
+Year 9 students can expect to spend between 1 to 2 hours of homework per weeknight, and further study on weekends during key assessment periods.